Jeci

-Jecimauro José Borges (born 22 April 1980), commonly known as Jeci, is a Brazilian footballer who plays for Avaí as a central defender.
+Jecimauro José Borges (born 22 April 1980), commonly known as Jeci, is a Brazilian footballer who plays as a central defender.

 Career

 Jeci enjoyed success with Coritiba Foot Ball Club, winning the Campeonato Brasileiro Série B twice (in 2007 and 2010) and the Campeonato Paranaense three times (in 2008, 2010 and 2011).
 In 2012, he moved to Japan where he would play with Kawasaki Frontale for three seasons.